7- Day Camper Road trip Around Barcelona

-Explore the Balearic Sea coastline from Barcelona to Valencia in your roadsurfer camper van.
-This 7 day road trip takes you along the Mediterranean coast, then into the Catalonian mountains.
-Long summer days, warm Mediterranean seas, magical mountain landscapes, and even the possibility of the occasional surf make Spain an ideal European road trip destination.
+Get a jump start on summer when you hire a roadsurfer camper and explore the Balearic Sea coastline from Barcelona to Valencia.
+The tour takes you along the Mediterranean coast, then into the Valencia mountains.
+Long summer days, warm Mediterranean seas, magical mountain landscapes, and even the possibility of the occasional surf make early spring the ideal time to visit Spain.

 Day 1: Barcelona Architecture and Sunshine

 To start your Catalonia adventure, we recommend exploring Barcelona’s main inner-city attractions designed by the famous Catalonian architect Antoni Gaudí, the Sagrada Família Church, and Park Güell.
-Apart from the awe-inspiring architecture, you also have one of the best party scenes in Europe, excellent Tapas, and the long golden sand beach that stretches for more than 2 miles directly in front of Barcelona’s city center.
-Our roadsurfer station is located near the Barcelona airport, so you can either pick up your camper van first or go to town to explore, or you arrive an evening early, explore the nightlife and sights, then pick up your camper the following day.
+Apart from the awe-inspiring architecture, you also have one of the best party scenes in Europe, excellent Tapas, and the long golden sand beach that stretches for more than 4 km directly in front of Barcelona city center.
+Our roadsurfer station is located near the Barcelona airport, so you can either pick up your camper first or go to town to explore, or you arrive an evening early, explore the nightlife and sights, then pick up your camper the following day.

 Tarragona, an ancient Roman town dating back to the 5th century BC, is a spectacular seaside port village with ancient Roman amphitheaters, a UNESCO Monastery named El Poblet, the National Archaeological Museum, and Les Ferreres Aqueduct.
 After your time exploring the region’s historical importance, you also have warm Mediterranean beaches and gentle road biking loops to make the most of the early summer season.